 Disneyland Passes with MaxPass

-If you are purchasing 1 - 5-day Disneyland passes, you can add MaxPass for $15 per ticket, per day.
+If you are purchasing 1- to 5-Day Disneyland passes, you can add MaxPass for $20 per ticket, per day.
 This can be done when you purchase your tickets, or on a day-by-day basis when you enter the park for the day.
-Keep in mind, if you are purchasing a 3-day ticket with MaxPass, you'll need to purchase MaxPass for all three days.
+Keep in mind, if you are purchasing a 3-day ticket with MaxPass from Get Away Today, you'll need to purchase MaxPass for all three days.
 If you don't want to pay for MaxPass each day, just purchase a standard 1-Park per Day or Park Hopper ticket, and add MaxPass when you arrive.

 Where to get your Disneyland Passes

-If you are only doing 1 day at Disneyland, whether it's 1-Park or a Park Hopper, the only place you are able to get your Disneyland passes is directly through Disney.
+If you are only doing one day at Disneyland, whether it's 1-Park per Day or a Park Hopper, the only place you are able to get your Disneyland passes is directly through Disney.
 We recommend purchasing through the official Disneyland app, because then your ticket is already loaded into the app and ready for a fun day at the Happiest Place on Earth.

 If you are doing anything other than a 1-day ticket, we recommend buying through Get Away Today.
-You'll save money on your tickets, have access to our customer service and get our extra freebies like area coupons that you can use on your vacation.
+You'll save money on your tickets, have access to our customer service and get our extra freebies like Southern California coupons that you can use on your vacation.

 Annual Passes may only be purchased directly through Disney, however, we have a work around that can actually save you money on Disneyland Annual Passes.
 Here's the trick.
 Buy your multi-day tickets with Get Away Today before your vacation and upgrade your ticket to an Annual Pass while you're on your vacation!
 Here's why: